pyroesp/PlayStation-1-Reset-Mod/README.md

 Tests
 -----
-I tried using the GUNCON but that does not currently work.
-I have successfully tested this with the classic controller (0x5A41).
+I have successfully tested this with a digital controller, a GUNCON and an analog controller.
-Still have to test the analog controllers, but I'm pretty sure those will work fine.

 Youtube:
 --------